Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 Alabama Performance Insights

-- The Crimson Tide average 82.6 points per game (fourth in college basketball) while giving up 68.7 per contest (138th in college basketball).
-They have a +486 scoring differential overall and outscore opponents by 13.9 points per game.
+- The Crimson Tide's +486 scoring differential (outscoring opponents by 13.9 points per game) is a result of scoring 82.6 points per game (fourth in college basketball) while allowing 68.7 per contest (138th in college basketball).

-- Alabama wins the rebound battle by 8.1 boards on average.
-It collects 41.0 rebounds per game, which ranks first in college basketball, while its opponents pull down 32.9 per contest.
+- Alabama wins the rebound battle by an average of 8.1 boards.
+It is grabbing 41 rebounds per game (first in college basketball) compared to its opponents' 32.9 per contest.

-- Alabama hits 4.6 more threes per contest than the opposition, 10.2 (eighth-most in college basketball) compared to its opponents' 5.6.

-- The Crimson Tide average 97.5 points per 100 possessions on offense (81st in college basketball), and allow 81.1 points per 100 possessions (fifth in college basketball).
+- The Crimson Tide put up 97.5 points per 100 possessions (81st in college basketball), while giving up 81.1 points per 100 possessions (fifth in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.